-In this case, the interest rate is generally fixed for a period of time, after which it will periodically (for example, annually or monthly) adjust up or down to a certain market index (usually Euribor).
-There are 2 aspects to consider when looking at the variable rate: the index and the margin.
+The interest rate is generally fixed for an initial period, after which it will periodically (for example, annually or monthly) adjust up or down following a specified market index.
+There are two aspects to consider when looking at the variable rate: the index and the margin.

-- Index: Most banks in Spain will use Euribor revising every 6 or 12 months.
+- Index: Most banks in Spain will use the Euribor, revising the rate every 6 or 12 months.
 Euribor reflects the Euro Interbank Offered Rate.
 The reference to the date is how often the rate is recalculated and therefore how volatile it is.

-- Margin: It costs money to provide a loan so the margin indicates the profits and costs of the bank.
+- Margin: The margin reflects the profits and costs of the bank.
 The range is normally from approximately 1.5% to 3.5%.
 The margin (or bank spread) varies from bank to bank and can also change depending on the general economic situation.

-Some other banks will provide a capped product, which means there will always be a ceiling on the rate that you get at the start.
+Some banks will provide a capped product, which means there will always be a ceiling on the rate.

-The effective rate can normally be improved by contracting different products and complying with certain requirements.
+The effective rate can often be improved by contracting different products and complying with certain requirements.
 Usually this means contracting your life and home insurance and if you are a resident, receiving your salary in the bank where you have the mortgage.
-For non-residents the alternative to the salary can be to contract another product through the bank.
-Again, we are here to advice, so don’t hesitate to contact us if you have any queries.
+For non-residents, an alternative to the salary can be to contract alternative products through the bank.
+Again, we are here to advise, so don’t hesitate to contact us if you have any queries.

-The total cost of buying a property and setting up a mortgage in Spain normally sums up to be between 10-15% of the purchase price.
-It varies among other things because some of the fees are fixed, meaning that regardless of the purchase price they will remain the same, normally resulting in a higher percentage for cheaper properties.
+The total cost of setting up a mortgage in Spain normally ends up being between 10-14% of the purchase price.
+This variation is partly because some of the fees are fixed, meaning that regardless of the purchase price they will remain the same, resulting in a higher percentage for cheaper properties..
 In order to know the annual cost of your mortgage, we look at TAE (see explanation under the menu “Glossary”) which not only includes the interest rate but all of the costs related to the mortgage.
 It is mandatory for the banks to provide the clients with this information.

 Opening fee: usually 1-2% of the loan amount.

-Valuation, registry, notary and gestoria fees.
-The notary will have to prepare two deeds, one for the property and one for the mortgage and there is a separate set of fees associated with each deed.
+These include valuation, registry, notary and gestoria fees.
+The notary will have to prepare two deeds, one for the property and one for the mortgage, and there is a separate set of fees associated with each deed.
 The client will only pay the fees involved with the property sale.
 The bank is responsible for paying the mortgage related costs.